KittyGiraudel/site/_posts/2013-03-25-compass-extensions.md

 `-o-`, `-ms-` (and `-khtml-`) are omitted because the `box-sizing()` mixin calls `experimental()` by specifically specifying not to output lines for Opera and Internet Explorer.

-Now what's the point of such a tool?
+Now what’s the point of such a tool?
 As an example, there is no default mixin for CSS animation in Compass.
-Let's make one!
+Let’s make one!

 ```scss
 @mixin animation($content) {